n1sak/n1sak/README.md

 # Hi there, I'm Nisa! 👋

-I'm a Computer Science and Mathematics student at Yale University.
-I love to build projects that blend creativity with technical skills.
+I'm a student at Yale University (go bulldogs)! 🐶

-## 🧑‍💻 About Me
+## 🚴‍♀️ About Me

-- 🎓  CS + Math
+- 🎓  CS + Math Major
-- 💡  Love to dabble in coding, problem-solving, and collaborative projects
-- 🚀  Interested in quantitative analysis and software development
+- 🚀  Interested in quantitative analysis and software engineering

 ## 🛠️ Skills